leap-stc/leap-stc.github.io/book/guides/data_guides/transfer_data.md

 There might be special situations where it is beneficial/necessary to upload data to the [](reference.infrastructure.buckets) but we generally encourage data ingestion to the OSN Pod due to the public access and reduced running cost.
 See below for instructions.
 ```

+LEAP owns two Google Cloud buckets (`leap-persistent` and `leap-scratch`) and also has an allocation of storage on an OSN pod.
+We have complete access control to GCS.
+OSN allows s3-like cloud storage that has no egress fees, which means that you can share data with the public or outside colaborators without any cost per request.
 Details on both OSN and GCS cloud storage buckets can be found in the [infrastructure guide](reference.infrastructure.catalog).

 For some general guidelines on choosing: